RAM Prices Hit $550 Q2 2026 | IT Asset Recovery Timing

 The Refurbished Equipment Advantage

 While new system prices surge due to memory costs, quality refurbished computers offer immediate relief from the RAM shortage impact.
 Refurbished business-class systems from Dell, HP, and Lenovo come with RAM already installed at pre-shortage specifications—typically 8GB to 32GB depending on the model—at prices unaffected by current market volatility.
+Each system goes through rigorous testing and certification to ensure enterprise-grade reliability.

 Why Refurbished Makes Sense Now